 Storing

-Store any leftovers in a sealed jar in the refrigerator.
-We find it keeps well in the fridge for about 4-5 days.
+Store leftovers in an airtight container or sealed jar in the refrigerator.
+I find it keeps well in the fridge for about 4-5 days.

 For more inspiration, also browse all sauce and seasoning.